About

 Haiku Dreaming Australia (Dreaming) started in 2006 in response to some unwanted effects of the globalisation of haiku.
 I saw the problem this way:

 The Collection is not an anthology of haiku by Australians, in the lineage of the First Australian Haiku Anthology; that is the purview of the AHS.
-Nor is it an interpretation of Australia through haiku; it will not be comprehensive or be managed to that end.
-Subject groupings will arise naturally to match the material received.
+Nor is it an interpretation of Australia through haiku; it is not meant to be comprehensive.
+Subject groupings arose naturally to match the poems used.
+Dreaming is focused on haiku, rather than their authors.

-Because The Dreaming Collection seeks to exemplify I have separated haiku from senryu.
+Because The Dreaming Collection seeks to exemplify I separated haiku from senryu.
 At the margin the distinction may be arbitrary; I accept this in order to differentiate them when they occur as markedly different poetry.

 Copyright for every haiku and picture on this site is held by the author, photographer or organisation shown, and may not be reproduced without the copyright holder's prior consent.

-John Bird This article last updated: September, 2009
+John Bird This article last updated: February, 2014

 top homogenous haiku home